 There are several places in which references should be provided.

+References added in discussion, please see manuscript changes.

 R: Regarding the limitation of Lo measurements during contraction and fixation is done passively: The author’s point is not clear.
 Is the following what you are trying to argue?
 As an alternative to the potential changes in thick & thin filament length, the shorter length in old muscle could be due to stiffer series elasticity.
 When the muscle with the stiffer series elasticity contracts, relative to the muscle with a less stiff series elasticity,there is less slack to taken up before the muscle reaches full force.
 These differences could contribute to the reduced sarcomere length seen in the aged muscles when they are fixed passively...
 The increased tendon compliance with age suggests this is not the case.